 We can offer videos, a social narrative, and class discussions to help students prepare for and understand the importance of these in-person guidelines and are happy to work with families to support their student’s individual needs to observe these guidelines.
 For the safety of all students and staff, campers who refuse to wear their masks, wash their hands, or observe social distancing will be dismissed from camp.

-In accordance with guidelines recommended by the CDC and Ohio Department of Health, staff and students will observe social distancing, which as of February 24, 2021, is 6 feet.
+In accordance with guidelines recommended by the CDC and Ohio Department of Health, staff and students will observe social distancing of 6 feet.
 Markers on the floor will help young people maintain social distance.

 We will be utilizing a pod model to limit contact and the chance of exposure among students.
 Pods will share an entrance/exit location and times, bathrooms, and traffic patterns.

 Face masks are required for all campers, staff, and parents/guardians.
 Camp participants and staff may only remove masks to eat and drink.
 In accordance with CDC recommendations, we require that fabric face masks have two layers of fabric and be fitted to closely cover an individual’s nose and mouth.
 Face shields may be worn in addition to masks but may not be worn instead of masks.

 Drop-off and pick-up